Skip to main content

 During a total eclipse, the sun and earth must be in a direct line, causing the moon to cast a shadow over the earth.
 This shadow is very narrow and referred to as the path of totality.
 Those lucky enough to find themselves in the path of totality will experience complete darkness as the moon blocks the sun.

-Where is the best place to view the complete solar eclipse?
+Where are the best places to view the complete solar eclipse?

 Accommodations